Trail YAML v2 Syntax¶

 testRailUrl: https://testrail.example.com/index.php?/cases/view/12345

-# Setup steps (checkpoint for recording iteration)
+# Setup objectives (checkpoint for recording iteration)

 setup:

-- step: Launch the app with email {{email}} and password {{password}}
+- objective: Launch the app with email {{email}} and password {{password}}

 - myapp_ios_launchAppSignedIn: